-The Faithful Companions of Jesus answered that plea, coming to Canada in 1883.
-Bishop Grandin decided it was necessary for the sisters to be called away from their original Canadian mission, St. Laurent, after they had been caught in the midst of the Riel Rebellion.
-Welcomed in Calgary on July 26, 1885, the Sisters were given the Oblate Fathers' home as their residence and immediately opened their doors to children for classes in September.
+The Faithful Companions of Jesus came to Canada in 1883.
+Welcomed in Calgary on July 26, 1885, the Sisters were given the Oblate Fathers' home as their residence and immediately opened their doors to children for classes in September

 Calgary Roman Catholic Separte School District #1

 From the beginning, Mother Mary Greene, the local leader of Sacred Heart Convent and Principal of Sacred Heart Convent and Boarding School, worked to gain government recognition.
 The education standards of the school were such that on December 18, 1885, what eventually came to be called the Calgary Roman Catholic School District #1, came into existence.